General multiple Dirichlet series from perverse sheaves: Proofs of the Axioms

+In particular, $\mu$ is smooth on $U$.
 Hence by applying Lemma \ref{basic-IC}(1,2,3) to \eqref{axiom-i-key-eq}, we obtain an isomorphism on $U$.
 Taking trace functions of both sides, and applying Lemma \ref{resultant} to evaluate the trace function $\chi(G)$ of $\mathcal L_\chi(G)$, we get the stated identity.\end{proof}

 \begin{lemma} $a(1,\dots, 1, f, 1,\dots,1;q,\chi,M)=1$ for all linear polynomials $f$. \end{lemma}

 \begin{proof} In this case, all resultants and discriminants are $1$, so $F=1$, thus $ K_{0,\dots, 0, 1, 0,\dots, 0}$ is the constant sheaf $\Ql$, hence its trace function is $1$. \end{proof}